usnistgov/OSCAL/docs/content/documentation/index.md

 Three key OSCAL concepts underlie the architecture:

+1. A
-1. A **control** is a safeguard or countermeasure designed to satisfy a set of defined security requirements.
+[control](/docs/components/control/) is a safeguard or countermeasure designed to satisfy a set of defined security requirements.

-2. A **catalog** is a set of security control definitions.
+2. A [catalog](/docs/components/catalog/) is a set of security control definitions.
 Examples include the controls in NIST SP 800-53, ISO 27001, HIPAA, and PCI.
 The **catalog layer** in OSCAL refers to any data made available for processing in this format.

-3. A **profile** is a specific set of security requirements; also called a baseline or overlay.
-Examples include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.
+3. A [profile](/docs/components/profile/) is a specific set of security requirements; also called a baseline or overlay.
+A profile is expressed as a selection of controls from one or more catalogs, with configuration or qualification appropriate to its use case.
+Profiles may be published with the catalogs from which they are derived, or they may be developed and maintained separately.
+Examples include the control baselines in NIST SP 800-53, the FedRAMP baselines, NIST SP800-171 (a controls baseline template for CUI/NFO), and the PCI DSS requirements.
 Profiles can be tailored based on the Confidentiality, Integrity, and Availability (CIA) requirements of the underlying system.

 ## Purpose